pavelhoral/wrensec-docs/Java-Style-Guide.md

 _Multiple_ consecutive blank lines are permitted, but never required (or encouraged).

 #### 4.6.2 Horizontal whitespace
-Beyond where required by the language or other style rules, and apart from literals, comments and Javadoc, a single ASCII space also appears in the following places **only**.
+Beyond where required by the language or other style rules, and apart from literals, comments and Javadoc, a single ASCII space must appear in the following places **only**.

 1. Separating any reserved word, such as `if`, `for` or `catch`, from an open parenthesis (`(`) that follows it on that line
 2. Separating any reserved word, such as `else` or `catch`, from a closing curly brace (`}`) that precedes it on that line